WKFV

-WKFV (107.3 FM) is a radio station broadcasting a Christian contemporary music format.
+WKFV (107.3 FM) is a radio station broadcasting a contemporary Christian music format.
 Licensed to Clinton, North Carolina, United States, it serves the Fayetteville area.
-The station is currently owned by Educational Media Foundation, airing their K-LOVE format.
+The station is owned by Educational Media Foundation, airing its K-Love format.

 History

 WKFV signed on as WCLN-FM in 1984.
 At one time, its format was urban contemporary, and the call letters were once WMXS.

-Larry Carr of Clinton operated WCLN, a daytime-only station on 1170, and WCLN-FM (then at 107.1 FM) prior to the 1991 purchase of the 16-year-old stations by Willis Broadcasting Corp. of Norfolk, Virginia.
+Larry Carr of Clinton, North Carolina, operated WCLN, a daytime-only station on 1170, and WCLN-FM (then at 107.1 FM) prior to the 1991 purchase of the 16-year-old stations by Willis Broadcasting Corp. of Norfolk, Virginia.
 The stations' format would be adult contemporary music and oldies.

 WCLN and WCLN-FM were Christian when the FM station increased its power from 3000 to 25,000 watts and moved to 107.3 FM to better cover Fayetteville.

-By 1997, WCLN was airing Southern gospel music separately from the FM.
+By 1997, WCLN was airing southern gospel music separately from the FM.

-In 2000, WCLN-FM relocated its tower from Salemburg, NC to its current location near Stedman, NC.
-In conjunction with the tower relocation, the station was granted FCC approval to relocate its Main Studio to Fayetteville, NC.
+In 2000, WCLN-FM relocated its tower from Salemburg to near Stedman.
+In conjunction with the tower relocation, the station was granted FCC approval to relocate its main studio to Fayetteville.

-2004 brought leadership changes to the station.
-The format drifted from Inspiration to Adult Contemporary (AC) Christian music, becoming a Radio & Records reporting station in early 2005.
+After leadership changes to the station in 2004, the format drifted from inspiration to adult contemporary Christian music, becoming a Radio & Records reporting station in early 2005.

 Effective December 15, 2017, Educational Media Foundation closed on the purchase of WCLN-FM from Christian Listening Network for $1.2 million.
 The same day, the station changed its call sign to WKFV.